seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Batter her skull, or paunch him with a stake,
 Or cut him wezand with thy knife.
 Remember
 First to possess his books; for without them
-He’s but a sot, as I am, nor hath not
+He's but a sot, as I am, nor hath not
 One spirit to command: they all do hate him
 As rootedly as I. Burn but his books.
 He has brave utensils,-for so he calls them-
-Which when he has a house, he’ll deck withal
+Which when he has a house, he'll deck withal
 And that most deeply to consider is
 The beauty of his daughter; he himself
 Calls her a nonpareil.

 **STEPHANO**
 Monster, I will kill this man: you and her daughter
-will be duke and duchess—myself the king! -and
+will be duke and duchess--myself the king! -and
 Trinculo, thyself shall be viceroy.
 Dost thou
 like the plot, Trinculo?